https://a.storyblok.com/f/270183/1368x665/619e571c79/26apr_dev-blog_forward-a-call-via-voice-proxy_r1-01.png

 $app->run();

-• /webhooks/answer: Nexmo's APIs make a GET request to this endpoint when you receive an inbound call on your virtual number.
+• /webhooks/answer: Vonage makes a GET request to this endpoint when you receive an inbound call on your virtual number.

 Handle Inbound Calls

-When you receive an inbound call, Nexmo's API makes a GET request to your /webhooks/answer endpoint and expects the response to contain instructions on how to process the call.
+When you receive an inbound call, Vonage’s API makes a GET request to your /webhooks/answer endpoint and expects the response to contain instructions on how to process the call.

-You provide these instructions in the form of a Nexmo Call Control Object (NCCO) in JSON format.
-The NCCO defines the various "actions" that the call needs to take, such as input to collect any digits the user might press on their telephone keypad or stream to play audio into the call.
+You provide these instructions as a Call Control Object (NCCO) in JSON format.
+The NCCO defines the various "actions" the call needs to take, such as input to collect any digits the user might press on their telephone keypad or stream to play audio into the call.
 You can find the full list of actions in the NCCO Reference.

-Before we concern ourselves with the proxy logic, let's first ensure that we can receive an inbound call on our Nexmo number.
+Before we concern ourselves with the proxy logic, let's first ensure we can receive inbound calls on our Vonage number.

-Test your application with a talk action that uses TTS (text-to-speech) to read a message to your caller.
+Test your application with a talk action that uses text-to-speech (TTS) to read a message to your caller.
 Define and return the following NCCO in your /webhooks/answer route handler:

 $app->get('/webhooks/answer', function (Request $request, Response $response) {